Renewable energy in the Republic of Ireland: Progress

 According to Ireland's third progress report, by 2014 the country had achieved an 8.6% share of overall energy use from renewable energy sources.
 This was below the targeted 11% share planned for that year.
 Renewable energy use in the electricity sector was the furthest from its target of just over 8 percentage points below its target for the year.

 In 2020 Ireland reached its renewable electricity target averaging at 40% renewable through the year (mostly from wind).
 Heating and cooling and transport targets were not reached.

+By 2023, the overall renewable energy share had risen to 15.3%, compared with 13.1% in 2022.
+Renewable energy accounted for 14.1% of primary energy in 2023, while wind generation accounted for 33.7% of gross electricity supply.